-"A" indicates excellent; "B" indicates good; "C" indicates unsatisfactory and may require students to repeat the course; and "F" indicates failing; "P" indicates passing; "WP" or "WF" indicates that the student has withdrawn passing or failing, respectively; "I" indicates an incomplete grade, meaning that course requirements have not been satisfied.
+"A" indicates excellent; "B" indicates good; "C" indicates unsatisfactory and may require students to repeat the course; and "F" indicates failing; "P" indicates passing; "W" indicates that the student has withdrawn; "I" indicates an incomplete grade, meaning that course requirements have not been satisfied.
 All letter grades are reported without modification of plus (+) or minus (-).
-Grades recorded for courses dropped after the deadline for WP or WF will be recorded as "F." If a student accumulates four "WP" grades they will be subject to academic action.
-A "WF" will follow the same course of action as a failing grade.
+Grades recorded for courses dropped after the withdrawal deadline will be recorded as "F." If a student accumulates four "W" grades they will be subject to academic action.